5 Signs Your Company Needs a Fractional CMO in 2022

 A fractional CMO, who is not a full-time employee and can be hired as necessary for as many (or as few) hours as your company needs, generally costs somewhere in the neighborhood of $200-$250 an hour.
 This can represent huge savings which can be critical for SMBs.

-The duties of a fractional CMO will be the same as a full-time CMO, but your business won’t have to make the same investment in them to carry out these duties.
+The duties of a Fractional Marketing Director will be the same as a full-time CMO, but your business won’t have to make the same investment in them to carry out these duties.
 It is an ideal situation for smart companies that recognize the importance of well-done marketing but just can’t commit resources to bring in a full-time executive on a six-figure salary.

 1. You’re Facing Budget Constraints or Uncertainty